IntelexTechnologies/api-docs/source/includes/acts/get_api.md

 --------- | ---- | -----------
 PageNumber | int | Page number of the results to fetch.
-PageSize | int | The number of results per page workflowPersonIds | int | Workflow Person ID is one of the unique identifier for this workflow person record. workflowIds | int | workflow Ids is the unique identifier of the associated workflow. personIds | int | Person Ids is one of the filter option and is the unique identifier of the associated person.
+PageSize | int | The number of results per page workflowPersonIds | int | Workflow Person ID is the unique identifier for the associated person within the workflow. workflowIds | int | Workflow IDs are the unique identifier for workflows (the named form or workflow type+date completed). personIds | int | Person IDs are the assigned values for associated person(s) and can be used as a filter.

 ### 19. Workflow Question Table